libxls/libxls/README.md

-If you want to hack on the source, you should first familiarize yourself with the [Microsoft Excel File Format](http://sc.openoffice.org/excelfileformat.pdf) as well as [Coumpound Document file format](http://sc.openoffice.org/compdocfileformat.pdf) (documentation provided by the nice folks at OpenOffice.org).
+If you want to hack on the source, you should first familiarize yourself with the [Microsoft Excel File Format](http://sc.openoffice.org/excelfileformat.pdf) as well as [Compound Document file format](http://sc.openoffice.org/compdocfileformat.pdf) (documentation provided by the nice folks at OpenOffice.org).